BRIEF-Jaeyoung Solutec says conversion of 8th convertible bonds into shares

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says 2 billion won worth of its 8th convertible bonds have been converted into 1.3 million shares of the co, at 1,578 won/share
+* Says 2 billion won worth of its 8th unregistered and unsecured private convertible bonds have been converted into 1.3 million shares of the company, at 1,578 won per share, as of Nov.
+29

 Further company coverage: (Beijing Headline News)